Last Updated: August 23, 2024

 Shared links on social media, links included in email blasts, all links pointing back to your website from Google My Business – all should be tagged in order to better track their individual results within Google Analytics.

-DON'T Use Them For Internal Links
+Don’t Use Them For Internal Links

 Not all links should be tagged though.
 Do not, I repeat, do not add UTM tags to internal links.